jbrgfx/elm-tutorial-app/demo-docs/Demo.md

-# What's next in web dev?

-I have spent over two years of early mornings, evenings and wekkends trying to discover a simple, quick way of writing web apps.

 ## My Overall objectives:

 1. Separate frontend from backend development as cleanly, completely and simply as possible.

-2. Minimize the numbers of things and technologies a developer needs to reason about
-	-- that is, get rid of pain points and ridiculous abstractions.
+2. Minimize pain points and get rid of ridiculous abstractions.

 3. Make refactoring easy and as painless as possible.